What Language Is The Torah Written In?

 Other mystery languages that may have been used

-Though the torah is most commonly thought to be written in Hebrew, there are other mystery languages that may have been used.
+Though the Torah is most commonly thought to be written in Hebrew, there are other mystery languages that may have been used.
 One possibility is that some parts were written in Aramaic, as this was a commonly used language at the time.
 It’s also possible that certain sections were written in Phoenician or another ancient Semitic language.

-Additionally, given the fact that the torah was passed down orally for centuries before it was ever written down, it’s possible that elements of other languages were incorporated into its text over time.
-Ultimately, we may never know for sure what language(s) was used to write the torah.
+Additionally, given the fact that the Torah was passed down orally for centuries before it was ever written down, it’s possible that elements of other languages were incorporated into its text over time.
+Ultimately, we may never know for sure what language(s) was used to write the Torah.
 Scholars will continue to study and debate the issue for years to come.

 language of torah